 - Harming Themselves or Others

 If your loved one’s addiction has the potential to either inadvertently or purposely put themselves or others in harm’s way, then this is a major indication that their habit has gotten totally out of control and should be addressed immediately.
 In some cases, the person might think that they’re capable of driving or operating heavy machinery while under the influence and this can cause potentially serious injury or even death.
-On the other hand, alcohol can have varying affects on individuals and it has the capacity to induce a great deal of violent behaviour in some people, which they might take out on themselves or others.
+On the other hand, alcohol can have varying effects on individuals and it has the capacity to induce a great deal of violent behaviour in some people, which they might take out on themselves or others.

 How Can You Convince an Addict to Go to Rehab?

 Unfortunately, you can’t legally force an addict to enter rehab against their will and even if you could, this would be the least effective method of providing them with the support they need.
 In order for the treatment to be as impactful and sustainable as possible, the addict needs to feel loved and supported rather than like a shameful burden on their family and friends.
 There are several methods you can undertake to help motivate your loved one into making the right decision and taking the necessary steps to get the help they need.